StevenKOtt/Pokemon_Battle/README.md

 first made the battle field and then the Pokedex.
 Spent time on playing data from pending player to player 1 then player 2. spent a lot of time on the CSS...accidentally made it all pixels Moved onto pulling more info from API call with move information.
+I really wanted to make the experience of a real Pokemon Battle, but then realized how complex these are.
+How much each detail goes into all of this.

 ### Current Problems